SuleimanFarah/sunpy/SOCIS/2016/SOCIS-2016-Alex-Hamilton.md

 ### Time Series Implementation

 Currently the lightcurve class is implemented using the Pandas Dataframe class, this is designed to store time series and includes much of the necessary time manipulation/selection method.
-It has been suggested re-implementing using an AstroPy QTable based time-series, this would give native support for AstroPy Quantities and AstroPy Time objects, however AstroPy doesn’t currently have such a class and consultation with SunPy members has suggested continuing to use Pandas is ideal for this project.
+It has been suggested re-implementing using an AstroPy QTable based time-series, this would give native support for AstroPy Quantities and AstroPy Time objects, however AstroPy doesn't currently have such a class and consultation with SunPy members has suggested continuing to use Pandas is ideal for this project.
 Note, there is a proposal for a suitable AstroPy time series class here:
 <https://github.com/Cadair/astropy-APEs/blob/master/APE9.rst>

 ### Defining Instrument Source

-Lightcurve data is stored in a variety of data formats, some with header information (such as fits files) that defines the instrument details, others simply don’t have this information, such as data stored in csv files.
-There needs to be a user-defined way to tell the constructor what source the data is from if it’s not available in the file, a source keyword argument would be a neat and consistent way to do this.
+Lightcurve data is stored in a variety of data formats, some with header information (such as fits files) that defines the instrument details, others simply don't have this information, such as data stored in csv files.
+There needs to be a user-defined way to tell the constructor what source the data is from if it's not available in the file, a source keyword argument would be a neat and consistent way to do this.
 This is defines in:

 <https://github.com/sunpy/sunpy-SEP/blob/master/SEP-0007.md>